canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 **View tags:**

 <!-- markdownlint-disable MD032 -->
-- <code>dpgn-stage-alpha</code>: Content is related to the alpha development stage
+- ``dpgn-stage-alpha``: Content is related to the alpha development stage
-- <code>dpgn-stage-beta</code>: Content is related to the beta development stage
+- ``dpgn-stage-beta``: Content is related to the beta development stage
-- <code>dpgn-stage-live</code>: Content is related to the live development stage {: .lst-spcd}
+- ``dpgn-stage-live``: Content is related to the live development stage {: .lst-spcd}
 <!-- markdownlint-enable MD032 -->